Disclaimer

 Meanwhile, Malaysia’s industrial sector makes up over 39% of the GDP and provides about 28% of the workforce.
 The country is considered one of the largest global exporters of semiconductor devices, electrical goods, and appliances.

 Agriculture employs 9.65% of Malaysia’s labour force.
-The country is still one of the top producers of palm oil, tropical wood, and rubber.
+The country is one of the top producers of palm oil, tropical wood, and rubber.
 However, its agricultural sector only contributes roughly 9% of the GDP (as of 2022).

 Malaysia Economy: